shossjer/ful/README.md

 * Is it okay to cast to simdtypes? https://stackoverflow.com/a/52117639
 * Is it okay to read past end? https://stackoverflow.com/a/37801845
+* Is the standard string a monolith? http://www.gotw.ca/gotw/084.htm

 ## Reference